 The educational scenario in the villages of Nagaland is quite good.
-The number of school going children is impressive and the governmental authorities have established many primary schools in most villages to provide primary education.
+The number of school going children is impressive and the governmental authorities have established many primary schools in most villages.
 There is scope for the students to pursue higher education as there are several colleges and universities established in the urban areas.
 The governmental authorities are also establishing new educational institutions in the villages as they feel the need of further improving the educational status of the villages of Nagaland.

 The principal occupation of residents in the villages of Nagaland is agriculture.
-The villages basically have an agricultural economy and the villagers cultivate various crops throughout the year.
-They mainly follow two methods of cultivation, namely, Jhum cultivation and terrace cultivation.
-The major crops cultivated in the villages of Nagaland include rice, maize, arum, yam, millet, gram, rubber, tea, sugarcane, etc. The villagers in Nagaland also cultivate the fruits like banana, pineapple, orange, passion fruit, pears, plum, jack fruit, etc. quite extensively.
+They mainly follow 2 methods of cultivation, namely, Jhum Cultivation and Terrace Cultivation.
+The major crops cultivated in the villages of Nagaland include rice, maize, arum, yam, millet, gram, rubber, tea, sugarcane, etc. The villagers in Nagaland also cultivate the fruits like banana, pineapple, orange, passion fruit, pears, plum, jackfruit, etc. quite extensively.
 Apart from these, the vegetables like ginger, garlic, chilli, tomato, potato, cabbage, melon, cucumber, spinach leaf, mustard, onion, brinjal, etc. are cultivated in the villages of Nagaland as well.

-The villages of Nagaland are major sources of minerals like coal, lime stone, petroleum, marble, etc. A significant portion of the rural population in Nagaland is engaged with the mines and minerals industry.
+The villages of Nagaland are major sources of minerals like coal, limestone, petroleum, marble, etc. A significant portion of the rural population in Nagaland is engaged with the mines and minerals industry.
 Apart from this, villagers are also involved in the cottage industry.
 The cottage industry plays a crucial role in the village economy in Nagaland.
-The major cottage industries include weaving and dyeing; work in cane; work in wood; pottery and excavation of salt, pulp and paper mill, etc. Spinning and weaving were the two most significant industries in the villages of Nagaland until independence.
-Several villagers have recently taken up soap-making, candle-making, bee-keeping, basketry, metal work, etc. as their occupation.
+The major cottage industries include weaving and dyeing; cane craft; wood craft; pottery and excavation of salt, pulp and paper mill, etc. Spinning and weaving were the two most significant industries in the villages of Nagaland until independence.
 The other industries like jewellery and beadwork, sugar mills, paper mills, plywood factories, bricks plants, etc. also provide employment to the people in the villages of Nagaland.